RafidMuhymin/astro-spa/README.md

 Example: `"#viewport"`

 The HTML element to observe for in-viewport links to prefetch.
-However, the links will be fetched on mouse over and touch start.
+However, the links will be fetched on `mouseover` and `touchstart`.

 ### rootMargin